Home » Academics

 demonstrate sound judgment in the health care setting.

 The student must be able to demonstrate professional behavior and conduct

 consistent with the American Nurses' Association Scope and Standards of

 Practice and the Code of Ethics for Nurses.

-here for a copy of the safety and technical standards form.
+for a copy of the essential functions form.